navidJadid/openease_frontend_development/README.md

 docker-compose ps
 ```

-To stop the container execute the following command:
+To stop and remove all the container execute the following command:

 ```
 docker-compose down
 ```

+Alternatively run the `start` or `stop` command to start or stop the containers without removing them.
+For more information on `docker-compose` please refer to the source linked in [²].

 Docker will not rebuild images automatically when code is changed.
 It will only reconfigure (which is not the same as build) the image if the `dockerfile` or the `docker-compose` were changed.
 To rebuild existing images, execute either of the following two commands: